 The 2 hour walk around the ramparts will give you some magnificent views of the coast and islands.
 There are many access points to the ramparts so you can chose to join or leave them at many points.

 There is always something to see around the port area.
-Here is a tall ship from the Tall Ships Race 2006 at St Malo.
+Here is a tall ship from the Tall Ships Race which we were lucky enough to see visiting St Malo.

 St Malo has an excellent bus Park and Ride facility which is a great way to get into the walled city.